Mayerch1/TheDiscordSoundboard/readme.md

 1. A confirmed Discord Account (only for setup)
 2. Rights to invite a bot to your server (only for setup)
 3. Internet Connection (obviously)
-4. Administrator rights (only if using installer, for setup)
+4. Administrator rights (only if using installer, NOT for portable)
-4. Some soundfiles to stream (or link to YT)
+4. Some soundfiles to stream (or a weblink)

 <br/>